Afghan National Police: NATO training programs

 In the meantime, ANP members have been accused of massacres and corruption.
 In 2012, one ANP from Paktia and two from Logar were arrested for kidnapping children.
 The police confessed to the crime, while one of the kidnapped boys said, "I received a phone call from the policemen who introduced themselves as my friends.
 They offered me a ride.
 I went unconscious after they dragged me into a car."
 In January 2013, a police commander in Uruzgan Province was accused of killing 121 local people.
 He fled to Ghazni Province and authorities said they will soon arrest the fugitive.

 In early 2012, the Ministry of Interior provided 300 armoured vehicles to the 1st border police brigade stationed around the porous Durand Line, in Nangarhar province.
 Col. Mohammad Ayub Hussainkhel, the 3rd Border Police Brigade Commander, said "the border police are now capable of maintaining better security for the Durand Line and to prevent infiltration of militants into the province from Pakistan."
 In February 2012, the United States promised that it would support the government of Afghanistan to protect its sovereignty and effectively control its borders.
 At a 2012 meeting with Danish Prime Minister Helle Thorning-Schmidt in Chicago, US President Barack Obama said, "We are going to be consulting with not only Denmark but our other allies in making sure that is a smooth transition and one that is sustained, where we continue to help the Afghan government support its own sovereignty and effectively control its borders."
 In April 2013, the Ministry of Interior announced a strategy to strengthen and make the ANP professional with support from the international community.
 It is a ten-year plan designed to make the ANP become more closer to a Western standards police force.

+General Directorate of Intelligence

+Following the fall of Kabul in August 2021, the Taliban under the Islamic Emirate of Afghanistan established the secret police and security surveillance agency known as the General Directorate of Intelligence (GDI).

 The ANP has undergone a reorganization after the de facto reassertion of Taliban military control over Afghanistan.

+The Afghan National Police under the Taliban have additionally reformed its special units subordinate to the General Command of Police Special Units (GCPSU), under the direct control of the Ministry of Interior Affairs.
+There are two known formations with one based in Herat, the 555th Operational Unit, with another being the 333rd Special Forces or “National Unit”.